sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 reached in the execution, more sophisticated versions can incorporate an interpreter.
 The JIT will then decide to interpret a section of code if it seems like the upfront time cost of compilation would not be made up for by the speed gains of native execution over interpretation.
-This allow us to combine the start-up benefits of an interpreter with the speed of a JIT.
+This allows us to combine the start-up benefits of an interpreter with the speed of a JIT.

 One problem with traditional JITs is that they often compile code in fairly